 This was a debt transaction that has since converted into an equity investment.
-LENSAR is now a wholly owned subsidiary of PDL.
+LENSAR is now a subsidiary of PDL.
 In 2015, certain of LENSAR’s assets were acquired by a subsidiary of Alphaeon, who also assumed $42 million worth of LENSAR’s outstanding debt owed to PDL and issued 1.2 million shares of Alphaeon’s Class A stock to PDL.

 This is a royalty transaction for $65.6 million that was entered into on November 6, 2014.
 PDL acquired 75% of the royalties due to the University of Michigan under its license agreement with Genzyme, a subsidiary of Sanofi.
 The term of this agreement runs until patent expiration, excluding any extension of the term of the patent.

 Cerdelga is an oral therapy for adult patients with Gaucher disease type 1, a rare genetic disorder which results in insufficient production of an enzyme.
 Prior to Cerdelga’s approval, most patients with Gaucher disease type 1 required weekly infusions on an enzyme to treat this condition.
 Because Cerdelga is a capsule and the recommended dosage for most patient is twice a day, it affords Gaucher disease patients greater convenience than weekly infusions.

 Cerdelga is approved in most major countries, although pricing and reimbursement decisions have lagged behind approvals in certain countries in the European Union in particular.